ds4owd-001/project-ljc3084/data/processed/README.md

 ## Methodological information

-1. Description of methods used for collection/generation of data:
+1. Description of methods used for collection/generation of data: Random Sampling

 2. Methods for processing the data:

 3. Instrument- or software-specific information needed to interpret the
     data: